 Ark Aid Street Mission Please visit The Ark’s face group page (@arkaidlondon) as they regularly list the top items needed.
 Each week we will also list their top needs below.
 Please help whenever possible or contact Beth for more information.
 With Spring here Ark Aid will no longer be accepting Winter donations, thank you everyone for your kind donations getting them through the colder months of the year.
 Beginning Monday, March 27, all clothing donations will need to be dropped off at The Ark (696 Dundas St. Location).
 Top 5 Needs: 1.
 Underwear; 2.
 Running Shoes; 3.
 Hoodies; 4.
 Pants; 5.
 Light Weight Jackets.
 Ongoing items always include: socks, underwear; blankets, sheets, hygiene products, toiletries (even if partly filled).
 Top 5 Food Needs: 1.
 Potatoes; 2.
 Noodles (except Spaghetti); 3.
 Frozen Mixed Vegetables; 4.
 Frozen Meat.
 As they serve cooked meals, they are always looking for meats, veggies, potatoes, cookies, granola bars, coffee, tea, anything helps.

-NEW ‘Our Daily Bread’ Readings Booklets We have the NEW Daily Bread Reading Booklets for March/ April/ May 2023.
-They will be available at the back of the church starting at this Sunday’s service.
-A few copies will also be in our mailbox, should you wish to pick it up on another day.
-If you can’t make it to the church, please call the office at 226-456-8776.
-Thanks, from Jeanette.
-Book Nook - NEW SUMMER HOURS Beginning July 1st, the Book Nook's Open Times will be: Saturdays from 10- 3pm You’ll find used books from dozens of authors, genres, and multiple subjects, as well as a children’s room.
+Book Nook - HOURS The Book Nook's Open Times are: Saturdays from 10- 3pm You’ll find used books from dozens of authors, genres, and multiple subjects, as well as a children’s room.
 There are puzzles, CD’s, DVD’s, and also featuring unique handcrafted Art and Paintings by local artists for sale.

-NEW ALTAR FLOWER PRICING The following message comes from Anne Buchanan regarding the current upkeep of the weekly Altar flower ministry.
-Due to the cost of fresh flowers having risen considerably in the past months, it has been agreed upon that some new options will be offered beginning in the fall.
-Here are the three new selections that people will have to choose from.
+NEW ALTAR FLOWER PRICING Please read following message regarding the current upkeep of the weekly Altar flower ministry.
+Due to the cost of fresh flowers having risen considerably in past months, it has been agreed upon that some new options will be offered going forward.
+Here are the three selections that people will have to choose from.
 Option 1 - Fresh Flowers will be purchased and arranged at a cost of $60.00 per family.
 Option 2 - You can split the cost of fresh flowers with another family for the same weekend at a price of $30.00 per family.
 Option 3 - In lieu of the cost of fresh flowers, Silk flowers will be arranged at the altar and your money will be donated to one of the designated HTSSM outreach projects.
 We have set a $20.00 minimum donation, but the dollar value can be whatever you wish.
 Each option will still acknowledge you and your loved one’s dedication in the bulletin.
-Anne will be calling everyone each month to get your decision.
+Jeanette will be calling everyone each month to get your decision.
 Memorial information for each weekend will still be noted in bulletin.
-If you have any questions, please speak directly to Anne Buchanan at 519-872-2997.
+If you have any questions, please speak directly to Jeanette or contact the church office.
 Meat Pies Delicious chicken and beef pies are available at $4 each.
 Please call or email Carolyn Keegan if you're interested.

 T.O.P.S.
 (Take off Pounds Sensibly) This group is now meeting every Tuesday from 6pm to 8pm in our Fireside Lounge.
 The weekly fee is $3 with an annual membership of approximately $60.
 This is an inexpensive way to obtain support in your journey to a healthier lifestyle.
 Since your first meeting is FREE, give it a try.
 Please use the rear door by our Veterans' Garden to gain access to their meeting.